BodenmillerGroup/steinbock/docs/cli/preprocessing.md

 Various sources for raw data are supported by *steinbock*, each of which is described in the following.
 If you miss support for an imaging modality, please consider [filing an issue on GitHub](https://github.com/BodenmillerGroup/steinbock/issues).

 !!! note "Optional preprocessing"
-    Not all raw data require preprocessing.
     The *steinbock* framework natively supports input images saved in Tag Image File Format (TIFF), see [File types](../file-types.md#images).
-If your images are available in TIFF already, preprocessing may not be required.
+If you already have preprocessed TIFF files, you can directly use those for further processing.
+If you have preprocessed images in another file format supported by [imageio](https://imageio.readthedocs.io), you need to convert them to *steinbock*-compatible TIFF files first, see [External images](#external-images).

 !!! note "Computational resources"
     Unless specified otherwise, *steinbock* converts all input images to 32-bit floating point images upon loading, see [File types](../file-types.md#images).
 For large images, this may exhaust a system's available random access memory (RAM).
 In these situations, it is recommended to run all operations on image tiles, see [mosaics](utils.md#mosaics).